Estey Organ: Estey Organ after World War II

-Later history

-Fletcher Music Centers purchased the Estey Organ company name in 1989, and subsequently produced several models of home organs.
-The models included a lifetime free lesson program.
-They sold these throughout the 1990s, exclusively through their chain of retail stores.
-Fletcher Music Centers and the Estey Organ Company corporate office is in Clearwater, Florida.
-In 2019 the brand was revived for a series of entry level instruments manufactured in China for sale through the dealer network left without new product after the demise of Lowrey.

 Estey Organ Company Factory

 The Estey Organ Company's main factory was located southwest of downtown Brattleboro, on the south side of Whetstone Brook between Birge and Organ Streets.
 At its height, the complex had more than 20 buildings, many of which were interconnected by raised walkways and covered bridges.
 Several of the buildings were built with distinctive slate siding, resulting in an architecturally unique collection of such structures in the state.
 One of the buildings now houses the Estey Organ Museum; the entire surviving complex was listed on the National Register of Historic Places in 1980, both for its architecture, and as a major economic force in Brattleboro for many years.

 Social contributions by Estey family

 The Estey family had a long tradition of company leadership and community involvement, including residential development such as Esteyville; banking; town government; schools; fire protection; military units; churches; and Vermont state politics and government.
 Estey Hall on the campus of Shaw University is named after Estey, who contributed to the construction of the building.
 It was the first building in the entire U.S. dedicated for the higher education of African-American women.
-Fletcher Music Centers continued the tradition of community involvement by helping fund a music therapy wing at All Children's Hospital located in St. Petersburg, Florida.